TipTop Installation Tutorial

 Step 2: (Optional) Install GPU Support

-If you have a GPU and want to take advantage of hardware acceleration: install CuPy.
+If you have a GPU and want to take advantage of hardware acceleration, you can install CuPy.

 conda install -c conda-forge cupy